College of Education Accreditations

 - To determine if they qualify for such reciprocity, graduates of Tennessee Tech should contact the Certification Analyst for the College of Education or the State Director of Teacher Education and Certification or Licensure in the state in which they are interested in practicing.

 National Association of Schools of Art and Design, establishes national standards for undergraduate and graduate degrees and other credentials.
 The department of Music and Art has been accreditated with NASAD since 2008.

 National Association of Schools of Music, establishes national standards for undergraduate and graduate degrees and other credentials.
 The department of Music and Art has been accreditated with NASM since 1967.

-TTU's College of Education is taking part in the TBR Ready2Teach program redesign.
+TTU's College of Education is taking part in the Tennessee Board of Regents (TBR) Ready2Teach program.
 The primary goals of the Ready2Teach Initiative are to: